Tickerino/intern_survivor_kit/README.md

 ii.
 Accessing file directory of micro-computer such as Raspberry Pi.

 First step you need to connect to the micro-computer with Ethernet or Wifi and get the IP address of it.
-Next, open Linux file directory and select connect to server
+Next, open Linux file directory and select connect to server, key in the relevant IP address and connect.
+Afterwards, the micro-computer folder will be shown on the directory and you can access the file within it.